Brick Chips for Landscaping Can Boost Your Curb Appeal

 “On the color wheel, red and green are complementary colors so the red does pair well with green foliage,” says Lenhart.
 “For that reason, it’s nice to pick plants that are fairly green and plant them heavily in a bed that is surfaced with brick chips as a mulch.”

-Because the red is such a strong color, according to Lenhart, it can be difficult to find flowers that go with brick chips, such as cardinal red or lavender.
+According to Lenhart, because red is such a strong color, it can be difficult to find flowers that go well with brick chips, like cardinal red or lavender.

 7 other rock options for curb appeal landscaping